 (1) Exempt fuels.
 The following fuels are exempt from the definition of regulated fuels under OAR 340-253-0200(2)(h):

-(a) A fuel sold, supplied or offered for sale in Oregon if all providers supply an aggregate volume of less than 360,000 gge per year in Oregon.
+(a) A fuel supplied in Oregon if all providers supply an aggregate volume of less than 360,000 gge per year in Oregon.
 The party must:

 (A) Demonstrate that the exemption applies; and